ubilabs/google-maps-react-hooks/README.md

 ## Usage

 Import the `MapProvider` and wrap it around your components.
-Make sure all components that should have access to the Mapbox map instance are nested inside of the `MapProvider`.
+Make sure all components that should have access to the Google Maps map instance are nested inside of the `MapProvider`.

 ```jsx